In order to keep this site going (at no cost to you!) this guide may contain affiliate links.

 I like FreshBooks because it’s so user-friendly, makes invoicing (and following up) with clients hassle free!
 Plus, you can save LOADS of money on PayPal fees and only have to pay a $0.50 flat fee, instead of the usual 3ish percent.

 5. Dropbox (cloud syncing software)

 Where would I be without Dropbox?
 It helps me save all of my photos, videos, PDFs, and documents on the cloud (it’s a great backup!).
-Not only that, but I can share my files easily with my team.
+Not only that, but I can share my files easily back-and-forth from my iPhone.